johnrenko/galactics/README.md

 # Galactics

-#### Galactis is a React component library designed to help developers.
+#### Galactics is a React component library designed to help developers.